 Welcome to the Italian Chapel website

 The Italian Chapel is on the island of Lamb Holm, which is linked to the Orkney Mainland by the first Churchill Barrier.
-It is signposted on the A961 - click on the map to the right and see exactly where it is.

 This lovely chapel is known as the Italian Chapel because it was built by Italian prisoners of war during World War Two.
 Five hundred men were housed at Camp 60 on Lamb Holm, having been sent to Orkney to help build the Churchill Barriers.